Ashe546/Portfolio/README.md

-Portfolio: setup and mobile version skeleton
+Portfolio: setup and mobile version skeleton Description

-Description: List of Projects i have made.
+List of Projects i have made.

-Built With Major languages : Html and css Frameworks Technologies
+Built With
+HTML , CSS ,JAVASCRIPT

-Getting Started Open index.html
+Getting Started
+open index.html in your prefered browser and you are good to go.

-To get a local copy up and running follow these simple example steps. git clone https://github.com/Ashe546/Portfolio.git
+To get a local copy up and running follow these simple example steps.

+write git clone https://github.com/Ashe546/Portfolio.git on your terminal

+👤 Author1

+GitHub: Ashe546@githubhandle
+Twitter: Ashe213@twitterhandle
-GitHub: Ashe546@githubhandle Twitter: @twitterhandle LinkedIn: LinkedIn
+LinkedIn: LinkedIn

 Feel free to check the issues page.

-Show your support Give a ⭐️ if you like this project!
+Show your support
+Give a ⭐️ if you like this project!

+Acknowledgments
-Acknowledgments Hat tip to anyone whose code was used Inspiration etc 📝 License This project is MIT licensed.
+Hat tip to anyone whose code was used
+Inspiration
+etc
+📝 License
+This project is MIT licensed.